Go for a glorious midsummer hike

 With picturesque greens, and plenty of cafes and bakeries to stock up on fresh food and thirst quenching drinks, Arrowtown is a perfect spot for a picnic.

 Butler’s Green is a central spot to picnic.
-Dudley Cottage next door sells drinks and food.
-Eat, drink and relax, before paying a visit to The Police Camp Cottage on the green, Arrowtown's oldest surviving timber building built in 1863.
+Dudley Cottage next door is home to Rifters, a boutique distillery where you can taste their handcrafted small batch gins using botanicals from the region.
+Pay a visit to The Police Camp Cottage on the green, Arrowtown's oldest surviving timber building built in 1863.

 Take your picnic down to the Arrow River for secluded picnic spots under the willow trees.
 If you’re feeling energetic, hike the Arrow River Bridges Trail 8km to the Swain Family Bridge, for a beautiful walk and a tranquil picnic spot.